SBLANG/easy-to-give-then-receive/README.md

 ### The issue we are hoping to solve

 Many people have intentions to do good, but who can they trust to put those intentions to use?
-Also, people from every walk of life go through tough times and want to be able to ask for help without the red-tape or judgement - ***getting help should be as easy as asking for it***!
+Also, people from every walk of life go through tough times and want to be able to ask for help without the red-tape or judgment - ***getting help should be as easy as asking for it***!

 Benefactors need tools to design suitable ESG portfolios, the problem is that ***coming up with sustainable solutions is complex - nobody wants to leave people worse off than they were to begin with***.

 ### How our technology solution can help

-**Philanthropography** is an AI-enabled web and phone assistant&#44; ***bringing help to places where it's needed most***&#46;
+**Philanthropography** is an AI-enabled web and phone assistant, ***bringing help to places where it's needed most***.

 ### Our idea

-**Easy to give then receive** is an innovative technology solution built with IBM watsonx&#8482;&#44; to address specific United Nations Sustainable Development Goals &#40;SDGs&#41; targets in South Africa&#46;
+**Easy to give then receive** is an innovative technology solution built with IBM watsonx&#8482;, to address specific United Nations Sustainable Development Goals (SDGs) targets in South Africa.

-**Philanthropography** is the first application we&#39;ve built in our roadmap&#46; It&#39;s an AI-enabled web and phone assistant&#44; which gathers the needs of communities and beneficiaries seeking help&#46;
+**Philanthropography** is the first application we've built in our roadmap.
+It's an AI-enabled web and phone assistant, which gathers the needs of communities and beneficiaries seeking help.

-- It puts benefactors in proximity of need as its top priority&#44; aiming to ease the churn typically associated with bringing help to places where it's needed most&#46;
+- It puts benefactors in proximity of need as its top priority, aiming to ease the churn typically associated with bringing help to places where it's needed most.
-- It embodies our project&#39;s vision of putting the tools in the hands of ordinary people to make a responsible&#44; sustainable&#44; and impactful difference&#46;
+- It embodies our project's vision of putting the tools in the hands of ordinary people to make a responsible, sustainable, and impactful difference.
-- It does this by leveraging the power of AI to help people to develop an intimate understanding and situational&#45;awareness of the local context&#44; to which they can validate their hypotheses about individual requests for assistance&#44; without the concern of worsening the situation&#44; or creating undesired consequences&#46;
+- It does this by leveraging the power of AI to help people to develop an intimate understanding and situational-awareness of the local context, to which they can validate their hypotheses about individual requests for assistance, without the concern of worsening the situation, or creating undesired consequences.

-The main purpose of the solution is to provide&#58;
+The main purpose of the solution is to provide:

-- **Community** with a way to&#58;
+- **Community** with a way to:
-  - request assistance on behalf of others&#59;
+  - request assistance on behalf of others;
-  - create a call to action to interested parties to fulfil a need when they cannot do it themselves&#59;
+  - create a call to action to interested parties to fulfill a need when they cannot do it themselves;

-- **Beneficiaries** with&#58;
+- **Beneficiaries** with:
-  - an easy way to articulate and express a need&#59;
+  - an easy way to articulate and express a need;
-  - flexibility around what kind of help they require&#44; this could be anything from a single item&#44; volunteers&#44; collections&#44; cash donations&#44; mentorship&#44; tutoring and training&#59;
+  - flexibility around what kind of help they require, this could be anything from a single item, volunteers, collections, cash donations, mentorship, tutoring and training;
-  - the safety of remaining anonymous if they wish&#59;
+  - the safety of remaining anonymous if they wish;

-- **Benefactors** with a trusted platform to&#58;
+- **Benefactors** with a trusted platform to:
-  - identify needs that match their interests by browsing requests related by SDG&#44; location, category&#59;
+  - identify needs that match their interests by browsing requests related by SDG, location, category;
-  - verify that requests are within a close distance of their location or in a geographic area of their choice&#59;
+  - verify that requests are within a close distance of their location or in a geographic area of their choice;
-  - initiatives are within their means to fulfil&#59;
+  - initiatives are within their means to fulfill;
-  - map shortlisted initiatives back to one or more related SDG&#59;
+  - map shortlisted initiatives back to one or more related SDG;
-  - determine where initiatives overlap across SDGs and build proactive strategies targeted at root causes&#59;
+  - determine where initiatives overlap across SDGs and build proactive strategies targeted at root causes;
-  - view fact sheets for each initiative to validate their authenticity and cross check against their strategy&#59;
+  - view fact sheets for each initiative to validate their authenticity and cross check against their strategy;
-  - build an environment&#44; social and governance  &#40;ESG&#41; portfolio of related initiatives&#59;
+  - build an environment, social and governance  (ESG) portfolio of related initiatives;
-  - generate ESG reporting based on the initiatives they have contributed to&#59;
+  - generate ESG reporting based on the initiatives they have contributed to;
-  - register a voluntary SDG acceleration action with the United Nations&#59;
+  - register a voluntary SDG acceleration action with the United Nations;

 These are the SDGs that our solution addresses.